 What should I say to employees and what should I ask them to sign?

-It is still best to adopt the best HR and employment law practice of explaining to a worker the changes and writing to them to confirm they are on furlough leave / any new flexible furlough arrangements and asking them to countersign the new agreement.
+It is still best to adopt the best HR and employment law practice of explaining to an employee the changes and writing to them to confirm they are on furlough leave / any new flexible furlough arrangements, and asking them to countersign the new agreement.
 Please contact us if you need help with any of your furlough agreements.

 If the you are planning to reduce the salary and any benefits related to salary (eg pension) to the 80% level, then under employment law this is an unlawful deduction from wages for the 20% of salary and benefits, and could be constructive (unfair dismissal).
 This is why it is important to get the workers agreement.